 Why does enriched dough need a longer time to rise?

 Enriched doughs often take longer to rise than lean dough.
-The sugar in the dough absorbs some of the water in the dough which hinders the yeast’s ability to ferment and grow.
+As the sugar in the dough absorbs some of the water in the dough which hinders the yeast’s ability to ferment and grow.

 Sweet and pillowy soft homemade challah bread.
 Perfect to use for french toast, bread pudding or to eat plain with a little butter and honey.